Coral-Protocol/Coral-RaiseYourHack-Guide/README.md

 <details>

-<summary>Option 4: Agents running without docker or orchestrator:</summary>
+<summary>Option 3: Agents running without Coral-Studio and using custom UI:</summary>

 Ensure that the [Coral Server](https://github.com/Coral-Protocol/coral-server) is running on your system